PUP Startup Script

 2026-03-29

-PUP startup script is an optional feature that allows automatic configuration of window properties when the application starts.
-Supported from PUP V1.1 version, V1.2 version continues to be compatible and enhances signature verification functionality.
+The PUP startup script is an optional feature that allows automatic configuration of window properties when the application starts.
+Supported starting from PUP V1.1 version, V1.2 version continues compatibility and enhances signature verification functionality.

 Overview

-- Preset window position: Automatically move window to specified position on startup
+- Preset Window Position: Automatically move the window to a specified position on startup

-- Configure window style: Enable or disable borderless window
+- Configure Window Style: Enable or disable borderless windows

 Basic Usage

-Create a text file (typically named script.txt or startup.txt) and add configuration commands:
+Create a text file (usually named script.txt or startup.txt) and add configuration commands:

 # This is a startup script example